MSWPG7203 Law and Ethics in Social Work Practice

 2025 contribution amount* $2,124

-For the Professional Pathways band, the student contribution is determined by the unit Field of Education code as well as the course in which you are enrolled.
-Only approved courses are eligible for the Professional Pathways fee.
-Students enrolled in courses not approved for this fee will pay the standard student contribution above.
-Check our CSP page for more details.
+For the Social Work Professional Pathway band, the student contribution is determined by the unit Field of Education (FOE) code as well as the course in which you are enrolled.
+Only approved courses are eligible for the Social Work Professional Pathway fee.